Think-and-Dev/gitbook-docs-test/docs/integration/example-code-redeeming-doc-request.md

-# Example code redeeming DOC Request
+# Example code redeeming RDOC Request

 In the following example we will show how to invoke redeemDocRequest using Money on Chain contract.
-This method can recieve any amount of DOC to redeem, but this will be processed on the next settlement.
-Check the [DOC redeemption section](redeeming-docs.md) for more details.
+This method can recieve any amount of RDOC to redeem, but this will be processed on the next settlement.
+Check the [RDOC redeemption section](redeeming-docs.md) for more details.

 We will use **truffle** and **testnet** network.
 You can find code examples into _/examples_ dir.